nekoaimo/neko-ohif-xnat/README.md

 # Initialising the viewer in a populated database

-In the likely event you are installing this plugin on an XNAT with an already populated database, an admin may call the REST command `POST XNAT_ROOT_URL/xapi/viewer/generate-all-metadata` in order to initiate a process that will iterate through all the sessions in the XNAT and generate the required metadta, using as many threads as are available on the machine.
+In the likely event you are installing this plugin on an XNAT with an already populated database, all existing JSON metadata will be invalid due to changes in the metadata required by the viewer since plugin version 2.1.
+The outdated metadata for a session will be automatically regenerated the first time a user views the session but this will involve a short delay while the metadata is created.

+An admin may call one of the [REST commands](#rest-xapi) in order to initiate a background regeneration of the required metadata.
+The REST commands have various levels of granularity ranging from single session through single subject, single project to entire XNAT instance.
+This allows the admin to prioritise metadata regeneration for their most used data.
+In the case of large data volumes, the REST command may appear to terminate with a time out e.g. a 504 return value.
+If this is observed, do not resubmit the command as the original server-side processing will continue and this can be monitored in the plugin's log file `ohifviewer.log` in XNAT's normal logging directory.
+We recommend only running one metadata regeneration command at a time to avoid IO contention.

 # Building From Source